 What were SUNBURST’s exact capabilities?

-Since the backdoor was delivered to such a large amount of Orion’s customers, it raised the risk bar for the attacker and forced them to make it as unnoticeable as possible.
+Since the backdoor was delivered to such a large number of Orion’s customers, it raised the risk bar for the attacker and forced them to make it as unnoticeable as possible.
 The change to Orion’s update module was very lightweight and could easily go unnoticed.
 Also, for defense evasion, the backdoor would be inactive at first.
 After a couple weeks it would make DNS requests and upload data that would help identify the victims and machines of high interest to target and give the attackers hands-on-keyboard access to the compromised machines.
 After the connection to the command and control servers was established, it would download a second stage malware.
-This was delivered to a small amount of Orion customers that were of interest for cyber-espionage purposes.
+This was delivered to a small number of Orion customers that were of interest for cyber-espionage purposes.

 SolarWinds: Anatomy of a Supersonic Supply Chain Attack